Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 This pretty flowering perennial is also grown as an ornamental plant.
 Its native habitat is wetlands such as marshes, lakes, ponds and alongside streams and rivers.
 But it will grow fine in the dryer environment of a flower garden.
 Just be aware that it is invasive and will crowd out your other flowers.
 It will also escape your garden and start growing in wild areas, eventually crowding out the native plants.

-Check your state regulations.
+Check your state regulations before adding it to your garden.
 In some states it is illegal to plant this invasive plant because once it takes hold, it is almost impossible to get rid of.

 Why is Purple Loosestrife an Invasive Plant?